 False color used to analyze the roadway distribution of a headlamp in the PM-HL software module.

 Lighting Assemblies.
 An alternative methodology for determining an illumination distribution—perfect for new LED-based luminaires—is to quantify a source’s near-field distribution.
-The luminaire is placed on a goniometer (such as the Radiant PM-NFMS™) while an imaging colorimeter, guided by automated measurement control and analysis software, quantifies luminance or lit-appearance at each view angle.
-The far-field luminous intensity distribution is calculated using the software.
+The luminaire is placed on a goniometer while an imaging colorimeter, guided by automated measurement control and analysis software, quantifies luminance or lit-appearance at each view angle.
+The far-field luminous intensity distribution is calculated from the near-field measurement using the software.
 The illuminance distribution can subsequently be computed for all arbitrary distances.

-Radiant's PM-NFMS offers a rapid, compact solution for far-field beam pattern quantification (left).
 A light source is placed on a two-axis goniometer and rotated, while a stationary imaging colorimeter mounted in the near-field quantifies color, luminance and (optionally) spectrum at all angles.
 Software can subsequently compute the far-field luminous intensity distribution at all distances, in accordance with the near-field data.
-To the right, the extrapolated luminous intensity distribution of an automobile headlamp at 3.4 m, as acquired from the near-field goniometer measurement, is displayed.
+To the right, the extrapolated luminous intensity distribution of an automobile headlamp at 3.4 m, as acquired from the goniometer measurement, is displayed.